Hi. I love sharing anything that helps the world feel good. Our feet work hard every day, so they deserve care, too!

 You can also try petroleum jelly before bed, or some moisturizers labeled as Vitamin E enhanced.
 Rubbing coconut oil on damp feet is an effective skin softener.
 Even your kitchen vegetable oil can do wonders to feet that need deep refreshing.

-You'll love this note: The topmost secret to beautiful feet is to keep them dry.
+The topmost secret to beautiful feet is to keep them dry.

 Don't Underestimate Corns and Calluses

 Corns are caused by friction from the toes rubbing together or against the shoe.
 Calluses, however, develop on the ball or heel of the foot.
 While one of the factors is a pair of poorly fitting shoes, dry and hardened skin is another culprit.